SAMMISolutions/docs/doc_posts/_commands-file/ini-load-number.md

 ---
-title: "File: Load String"
+title: "File: Load Number"
-num: 4
+num: 3
 ---

-Loads a string from .ini file.
+Loads a real value (number) from .ini file.
 Will return 0 if it doesn't exist.

-{% include alert.html text="You cannot use File: Load String on a real value (number)." type="warning" %}
+{% include alert.html text="You cannot use File: Load Value on string (text)." type="warning" %}

 | Box Name | Type | Description |
 |-------|--------|--------